 The installation must be preceded by preparation of a plan of the security alarm system.
-It is advisable to draw up a sketch of the premises and mark on it all the devices that are to be included in the alarm system: control panel, keypads, detectors, sirens, expansion modules etc. The control panel and other alarm system components should be installed within the protected area.
+It is advisable to draw up a sketch of the premises and mark on it all the devices that are to be included in the alarm system: control panel, keypads, detectors, sirens, expansion modules etc. Thick walls, metal partitions, etc. decrease the range of GSM signal.
+Keep this in mind when choosing the installation place for control panel.
+The control panel and other alarm system components should be installed within the protected area.